asmaalgarably/InvoiceX-Automation/README.md

 ## System Architecture

-The system is built on a **three-layer architecture** with UiPath Maestro as the state machine orchestrator, API Workflows as thin polling messengers, and an Express server as the worker that does all the real work.
+The system is built on a **three-layer architecture** with UiPath Maestro as the state machine orchestrator, API Workflows as thin polling messengers, and an Express server as the worker.

 ###  Architecture